Tauqeer-Ahmed-99/Tasks-Management-Flutter-BITS-Pilani/README.md

 - Personalized Tasks Dashboard.
 - Status of the tasks created.
 (Not Started/In Progress/Done)
 - User can View, Edit and Delete Tasks.
+- User can select and delete multiple tasks by tapping and holding task to activate multiple delete.
+- To close multiple selection user has to unselect all the selected tasks.
 - Done Tasks are striked through.

 ## Getting Started